SaiyanShivvy/phpQS/README.md

 Since this was a project I did while at Unitec: Here is a [Live Demo](http://dochyper.unitec.ac.nz/achars05/php_assignment/public/index.php/)
 > Since, As of 22/11/19; it is still live but I'm not sure if and when it will go down.
+> Though it does seem to have some issues.

+### Notes
+- A User and Admin cannot be logged in at the same time.
+- An Admin cannot login via the User's Login Interface as there are seperate databases to track the users.
+> I wouldn't say it's completed and polished as this was my first time ever using PHP, Laravel and this type of workflow.

 ## Author
 Shivneel Achari <- That's me